About Tie Guan Yin Tea

 • Mei Zhan梅占 / Mei Jian梅劍

 Another prized varietal and very versatile; Mei Zhan has a large leaf and a signature fragrance many described as yolky or umami.
 This fragrance is actually called Mei Zhan Fragrance 梅占香.
-While Tie Guan Yin took the crown for the style of Wu Long named after it, Mei Zhan is a highly sought after varietal both in Wu Yi Shan for Yan Cha 岩茶(Cliff Tea) and Zheng He政和 and Bai Lin白 琳 for red teas.
+While Tie Guan Yin took the crown for the style of Wu Long (Oolong) named after it, Mei Zhan is a highly sought after varietal both in Wu Yi Shan for Yan Cha 岩茶(Cliff Tea) and Zheng He政和 and Bai Lin白 琳 for red teas.

 Processing and Variations

 There are two subcategories of Tie Guan Yin: Chuan Tong 傳統 (traditional) and Qing Xiang 清香(“light” or “aromatic” refreshing fragrance is the literal translation, but it is commonly just called light).
 The classification can be confusing, so here’s an overview: